 University Choir is a select, advanced choir of 50-60 singers, primarily undergraduate students.
 They present four to five concerts per year and combine to perform two major works with the University Symphony Orchestra.
 Good singers with sight reading competency are required.

-This select ensemble of 50-70 singers is open to both UI students and the greater community.
+This select ensemble of 50-70 singers is open to UI students, staff, and faculty.
 Camerata usually presents three concerts per year and joins the UI Symphony Orchestra for two concerts of major works.

 Voxman Chorale is a select chorus of approximately 35 treble singers (sopranos/altos) that presents three to four concerts per year.
 As with other ensembles, it is open to singers from the University of Iowa.

 The University of Iowa Choral Area invites anyone who loves to sing to audition for one of four ensembles on campus.
 It does not matter whether you are a music major or a non-major; all are welcome.

 To learn more about the audition, download an audition form, sample one of the pieces we will be performing with The University of Iowa Symphony Orchestra, and sign up online for an audition, please visit our Wiki.
 Login with your HawkID and sign up for a time.